paybackmaboi/REGISTRAR-FRONT/Documentation/README.md

 ---

 ## 📝 Notes

-- Diagrams and designs will be updated as development progresses.
+- Diagrams and designs will continue to be updated as development progresses.
-- Some sections are pending completion until the system and database are finalized.
+- Some sections remain pending until the system and database are finalized.
-- The **Entity Relationship Diagram (ERD)** is not yet started, pending finalization of the database.
+- The **Entity Relationship Diagram (ERD)** has not yet started and will begin after database finalization.
-- The **Design** section will be updated as soon as the system’s final version is completed and new features are added.
+- The **Design** section will be updated once the system’s final version and additional features are completed.
-- **Cost and Benefits** is done, but pricing is still under review/discussion.
+- The **Cost and Benefits** section is drafted, but pricing is still under review and requires discussion with the Project Manager and team.
-- **Activity Diagram** and **State Chart Diagram** are not yet started, waiting for system completion.
+- The **Activity Diagram** and **State Chart Diagram** have not yet started, pending system completion.
-- The **Existing Flowchart** is not yet done
+- The **Existing Flowchart** is outdated and requires updating.
-- **Use Case Diagram** is done but pending final review from the Team Leader.
+- The **Use Case Diagram** is complete but pending final review by the Team Leader.